Our Research started with Baby-X

-Over seven years ago, Soul Machines pioneered research into progressing human-machine collaboration by taking a radically different approach.
-By combining models of physiology, cognition and emotion with advanced lifelike CGI, we set out to create a new form of biologically inspired AI.
+Over seven years ago, Soul Machines pioneered research into progressing human-machine collaboration with Baby X. By combining models of physiology, cognition and emotion with advanced lifelike CGI, we set out to create a new form of biologically inspired AI.

 What is the essence of animation?
 What if a character could autonomously animate itself and you could interact with it?
 How do you bring a digital character to life?.

 How would we create biologically inspired artificial intelligence?
 And, build a digital consciousness to create affective computing that interprets and simulates human emotion, engaging autonomously?

 To create AI avatars that can learn, interpret and interact with the world around them in the way that humans do.